William Wirt Adams: Later life and death

 Upon the conclusion of the Civil War, Adams resided in Vicksburg and Jackson, Mississippi.
 In 1880, he was appointed as a Mississippi state revenue agent.
 He resigned in 1885 and took the position of postmaster in Jackson by appointment of President Grover Cleveland.

 In 1888, Adams was made the target of a number of attacks by the editor of the New Mississippian, John H. Martin, a staunch prohibitionist and reform advocate.
 Adams was rebuked by Martin for, among other things, his role as a character witness in the murder trial of Colonel Jones S. Hamilton, who was ultimately acquitted for killing Roderick D. Gambrell, another newspaper editor and ally of Martin's, in a street duel.
 On May 1, 1888, Adams, walking on President Street in Jackson with another man, encountered Martin coming from the opposite direction near the corner of Amite Street.
 After a brief verbal altercation, both men pulled revolvers on each other, Adams firing three times and Martin six.
 Both died almost immediately with Adams shot through the heart and Martin in the chest, leg, and hand.
 He was buried in Greenwood Cemetery in Jackson.

-Photograph
+Controversies

-The Photograph of William Wirt Adams in Era Warner's "Generals in Gray" is incorrect-it is that of his brother Daniel Weisiger Adams.
+The photographic portrait of William Wirt Adams in Era Warner's "Generals in Gray" is incorrect.
+It is that of his brother Daniel Weisiger Adams.